ilchen/cryptopals/README.md

 ##### Implementing basic operations for matrices in GF(2)
-I felt it would be an overkill to create a whole new class to represent matrices in GF(2), instead I went for a simple representation as `boolean[][]` and the [BooleanMatrixOperations class](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/BooleanMatrixOperations.java) with static methods whose methods accept matrices and vectors in GF(2).
+I felt it would be an overkill to create a whole new class to represent matrices in GF(2), instead I went for a simple representation as `boolean[][]` and the [BooleanMatrixOperations class](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/BooleanMatrixOperations.java) with static methods that accept matrices and vectors in GF(2).

 Time for some tests to validate that everything works correctly:
 ```java